 That said, Buddy Punch’s mobile app needs an internet connection to work, which may not be ideal for field teams in low-coverage areas.
 We also found during testing that you have to log in every time you open the mobile app.
 For small, busy teams, that extra step could create unnecessary friction, especially when clocking in needs to be quick and smooth.

 Buddy Punch offers a facial recognition feature, which requires employees to take a selfie before clocking in as a way to prevent buddy punching.
-However, while testing Buddy Punch, we realized that it doesn’t actually verify the employee’s identity.
+Still, while testing Buddy Punch, we realized that it doesn’t actually verify the employee’s identity.
 Instead, it just adds the employee’s photo to their timesheet.
 That means managers still have to manually confirm that the photo matches the employee.

 For an additional $2 per user per month, managers can use GPS tracking to record employees’ locations at clock in and see their movement while on the job.
 There’s also geofencing, which lets managers set approved job sites and flag punches outside those areas.
-However, we found that it doesn’t automatically clock employees in or out when they enter or leave the geofence, which was a bit disappointing.
+But we found that it doesn’t automatically clock employees in or out when they enter or leave the geofence, which was a bit disappointing.

 What users say about Buddy Punch